 Chiang Rai is a strategic location as it is well-connected to all the other famous Thai cities and not so distant.
 We started our trip from the more famous Chiang Mai, and then, after two days exploring the city’s center, we decided to go for a mini trip to Chiang Rai.

 Hiring a car to save money (and time!)

 I wanted to explore the most extreme and not touristic side of Thailand, so I was entirely into hiring a car and living the trip independently.
 I used Holiday Autos to compare services and options, and I could customize everything!
 It gave me the chance to even save a lot of money and time in an easy and convenient way.
 I will use it again!

 Once we arrived at the city, we started exploring all the fantastic temples you can find mainly at every corner!
 The ones I loved the most?
 The Blue Temple, Wat Rong Seua Ten, and The White Temple, Wat Rong Khun.

 Chaing Rai is a city to explore in every single corner.
 It is full of surprises and offers several chances to have a glimpse of the old history, the local culture, and most of all, how it deals with modernity and progress.
 Open your eyes and you will open your mind too!

 Strolling at the local markets

 In Chiang Rai, there are so many places and options to shop and buy something typical and local.
 I had the best shopping sessions at the Night Bazaar and the Night Market.
-This was a great experience to fully immerse in the local culture and meet new people.
+This was a great experience to fully immerse myself in the local culture and meet new people.
 Another big plus?
 At night the city is even more beautiful!